simonberner/ladi-simulator/README.md

     </a>
 </p>

-<center>A little game simulator to show how live activities and dynamic island stuff can be build.</center>
+A little game simulator to show how to display some up-to-date (live) data with live activities on the lock screen and in the dynamic island (iPhone 14 Pro/Pro Max only!).

 ---